Definition of Grey List

-Mauritius being tax haven has been always utilized by other countries for money laundering activities and thus a route for FPIs to launder the huge sum of money based on the limited oversight which Mauritius has over the investments.
-Mauritius is taking several steps to identify and rectify this problem and now has started working with FATF closely to rectify the strategic deficiencies to deal with terrorist financing, money laundering, and other illegal financing activities.
+Mauritius being a tax haven has been always utilized by other countries for money laundering activities and, thus, a route for FPIs to launder the huge sum of money based on the limited oversight that Mauritius has over the investments.
+Mauritius is taking several steps to identify and rectify this problem and has now started working closely with FATF to rectify the strategic deficiencies in dealing with terrorist financing, money laundering, and other illegal financing activities.
 A massive chunk of foreign portfolio investors investing in Indian markets is registered in Mauritius.
-After Mauritius was placed in a grey list, a lot of fund managers came worried to SEBI enquiring about the validity of the investments in their funds as the majority of FPI investments are made from this safe heaven which was now placed in the grey list by FATF.
+After Mauritius was placed on a grey list, a lot of fund managers became worried about SEBI enquiring about the validity of the investments in their funds as the majority of FPI investments are made from this safe haven which was now placed in the grey list by FATF.

 When Country comes in Grey List?

-Grey list is a kind of warning given to countries to prevent them from coming to blacklist by the Financial Action Task Force which is a global body governing all nations.
-When nations involve in illegal activities like terror funding, money laundering, and other illegal practices hampering financial integrity, FATF first warns such countries by placing them in a grey list and suggest them a plan of action to quickly rectify the strategic deficiencies with a guided time frame.
-If a country fails to act and rectify those issues highlighted by FATF they are then placed into a separate list which is known as the blacklist.
-A country when put in the grey list attracts close monitoring by FATF and strict regulations imposed on them.
-A country coming into grey list faces severe problems like lack of trade opportunities, a downgrade of ratings, and a shrinking economy.
+Grey list is a kind of warning given to countries to prevent them from being blacklisted by the Financial Action Task Force, which is a global body governing all nations.
+When nations involve in illegal activities like terror funding, money laundering, and other illegal practices hampering financial integrity, FATF first warns such countries by placing them on a grey list and suggests them a plan of action to quickly rectify the strategic deficiencies with a guided time frame.
+If a country fails to act and rectify those issues highlighted by FATF, they are then placed into a separate list which is known as the blacklist.
+A country, when put on the grey list, attracts close monitoring by FATF and strict regulations imposed on them.
+A country coming into the grey list faces severe problems like a lack of trade opportunities, a downgrade of ratings, and a shrinking economy.
 It also affects the potential borrowings from the IMF and other global bodies.

-Greylisting affects the country in several ways which are mentioned as below:
+Greylisting affects the country in several ways, which are mentioned below:

 - The borrowing capacity of the country gets affected due to severing ties with other bodies like the UN, IMF, etc.

-- The country is deemed as a high-risk country which also affects the tourism sector.
+- The country is deemed a high-risk country which also affects the tourism sector.